terryma/snoocore/gotchas.md

 reddit.api['about.json'].get().then(/* ... */)
 ```

-Or, use the path to avoid this:
+Or, use the newer path syntax to avoid this all together:

 ```javascript
 reddit('/api/about.json').get().then(/* ... */)